brain tumor explained

 Sometimes the only way to make a definitive diagnosis of a brain tumor is through a biopsy.
 The neurosurgeon performs the biopsy and the pathologist makes the final diagnosis, determining whether the tumor appears benign or malignant, and grading it accordingly.

-Brain Tumor Treatment
+Treatment

 Brain tumors (whether primary or metastatic, benign or malignant) usually are treated with surgery, radiation, and/or chemotherapy — alone or in various combinations.
 While it is true that radiation and chemotherapy are used more often for malignant, residual or recurrent tumors, decisions as to what treatment to use are made on a case-by-case basis and depend on a number of factors.
-There are risks and side effects associated with each type of therapy.
+Targeted Therapy, a system of using drugs or other substances to target specific molecules involved in tumor growth, can also be applied, and lastly, Immunotherapy, which involves stimulating the body’s immune system to fight cancer cells, has been utilized in the fight against brain tumors.

 Facebook